lextm/jekyll-theme-chirpy/_posts/2008-8-28-grapevine-voice-source-code-is-more-important.md

 http://code.google.com/p/lextudio/downloads/list?can=1&q=&colspec=Filename+Summary+Uploaded+Size+DownloadCount

-There must be a reason, but I haven’t got it yet.
+There must be a reason, but I haven't got it yet.
 <!--more-->